F3real/F3real.github.io/content/blockchain_ctf.md

 ~~~

 This challenge was far trickier then first three.
 Key is in `purchaseTokens` function, `balances[msg.sender] += _value - feeAmount;`.
-Only check made is that value is not 0, so by sending very small value we can actually underflow our balance.
+Only check made is that value is not 0, so by sending very small value, we can actually underflow our balance.
 After setting up contract variable our solution is (just remember to double required amount of eth since it's divided by 2 before transfer):

 ~~~javascript